Laxminarayan Sharma

 Laxminarayan Sharma (5 September 1933 – 17 October 2008), also known as L. N. Sharma, was an Indian politician from Bharatiya Janata Party and was a member of the Parliament of India representing Madhya Pradesh in the Rajya Sabha, the upper house of the Indian Parliament.
 He was a former cabinet minister of the Madhya Pradesh Legislative Assembly.
 He began his legislative career in 1967 and was an MLA for 35 years.

-Laxminarayan Sharma was a visionary leader and played a significant role in the development of Madhya Pradesh specially in the agriculture sector and always strived for the upliftment of the rural communities.
-He is well known for his heroic efforts and fearless relief work during the 1984 Bhopal disaster.
+Laxminarayan Sharma was a visionary leader and played a significant role in the development of Madhya Pradesh especially in the agriculture sector and strived for the upliftment of the rural communities.
+He is well known for his work during the 1984 Bhopal disaster.

 He joined the Rashtriya Swayamsevak Sangh at a young age and was a teacher by profession in a government school in Madhya Pradesh.
 He had penned many poems during his political career.

 Shri L.N Sharma died on 17 October 2008 in New Delhi due to a heart attack at the age of 75.
 His last rites were performed with full state honors in Bhopal.